 Wow!
 So what’s the magic behind this tiny little leaf?
 Well, as you might guess, it’s loaded with vitamins & nutrients including: carotenoids, citric acid, fragrine, pectin, tannins and vitamins A, B complex, C, D and E, an easily assimilated form of calcium, manganese, phosphorus, potassium, selenium, silicon and sulfur.

 “So what?” you say.

-Let’s delve into the main benefits to you as a woman of using this herb, especially in whole leaf in tea form.
+Let’s delve into red raspberry leaf benefits and how they can help you as a woman, especially in whole leaf tea form.